Skip to main content

 “Just need a flat repair — not sure I need to book a full appointment”

-Flat repair is a straightforward same-day fix for most punctures.
+Flat repair can often be handled during the same visit for repairable punctures.
 The tech inspects the damage first and only recommends replacement when sidewall or bead damage makes repair unsafe.

 “Worried the alignment recommendation is just an upsell”